alxshelepenok/lumen/content/posts/fleek-network-getting-started-guide.md

 We can interact with the network via the CLI, the HTTP endpoint "/", or the JSON-RPC API endpoint "/rcp/v0".
 Both HTTP and JSON-RPC are listening on port "4069”.

-For today’s example, we're going to “put” a [file](https://ipfs.fleek.co/ipfs/bafybeidqdywrzg7c3b4dmm332m4b7uiakgitplz2pep2zntederxpj3odi) and then after retrieving it.
+For today’s example, we're going to “put” a [file](https://ipfs.fleek.co/ipfs/bafybeidqdywrzg7c3b4dmm332m4b7uiakgitplz2pep2zntederxpj3odi) and then after, retrieve it.

-The CLI can be called without flags or options to start a new node with the default settings.
-It should output details about the listeners’ hosts and the port numbers.
+Make sure you've started a node already, as described in the previous section.

 At the current development stage, there’s only support for IPLD car file format (content addressable aRchive).
 If curious, learn more about “IPLD car” in the [official specs](https://ipld.io/specs/transport/car/).